jonathanslenders/python-deployer/docs/pages/architecture_of_roles_and_nodes.rst

 So we are going to write a script that contains all these connected parts or nodes.
 Basically, it's one container node, and childnodes for all the components that we have.
-As an example, we also add the ``Git`` component that we use for transferring our code and media to the servers.
+As an example, we also add the ``Git`` component where we'll put in the commands for checking the web server code out from our version control system.

 ::